Page Created: 7/30/2014 Last Modified: 6/13/2022 Last Generated: 11/16/2023

 How It All Began

-OswaldBot worked so well that I thought, "Hey, maybe I can run Foswiki on these things and run my BashTalkRadio on them".
+Back in 2013, OswaldBot worked so well that I thought, "Hey, maybe I can run Foswiki on these things and run my BashTalkRadio on them".
 But even with Foswiki page caching and Memcached enabled and replacing Apache with Nginx, it was still too slow.
-The Perl language that Foswiki uses is fast, but its dynamic nature was still too much for the 700 MHz ARM.
+The Perl language that Foswiki used was fast, but its dynamic nature was still too much for the 700 MHz ARM.

 That really bothered me and meant I would have to keep my wiki on a larger, more complex and power hungry server.